Bob Colacello

 BC

-That materialized that even Italians, Italian Americans, who when you went to Italy it was, “Hey, la dolce vita,” you know, “Confess on Saturday and see your mistress on Sunday,” that translated to, you know, sex was never talked about.
-My aunt got a divorce, she had a nervous breakdown.
-My grandmother, and my mother, too, were so harsh with her.
-My mother used to take me to the mental institution that they put her in in Amityville, not too far from Plainview, and she would beg my mother to stop electro-shock treatments.
-It was not all from her getting a divorce, but it took such courage to do that that it sent her into a schizophrenic tailspin.
+Even for Italians and Italian Americans—where, if you went to Italy, it was “Hey, la dolce vita,” you know, “Confess on Saturday, see your mistress on Sunday”—sex was never talked about.
+My aunt got a divorce and had a nervous breakdown.
+My grandmother, and my mother too, were so harsh with her.
+My mother used to take me to the mental institution in Amityville, not far from Plainview, and my aunt would beg her to stop the electroshock treatments.
+It wasn’t only from the divorce, but the courage it took to leave sent her into a schizophrenic tailspin.

 EO